 sublist3r -d target.com -o subdomains.txt

-# Amass — thorough subdomain discovery
+# Amass — thorough active and passive subdomain discovery

 amass enum -d target.com